sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/introduction/introduction.md

 Coding with eyes closed is for people who recently became blind or visually impaired and would like to code.
 This is not a tutorial on how to code.
 You already now how to write a program, but you're too inexperienced with coding with screen readers to do so.
-The goal of this book is to get you up and running again, and hopefolly get back to work.
+The goal of this book is to get you up and running again, and hopefully get back to work.

 Coding with eyes closed is possible.
 It is hard, really hard, but not impossible.
-I've made a website using typescript and a reproducable build system with Nix, CI/CD with github actions and merged pull requests in various open source projects all without reading a single character.
+I've made a website using typescript and a reproducible build system with Nix, CI/CD with github actions and merged pull requests in various open source projects all without reading a single character.
 Everything with only the use of text to speech and a little bit of braille.

 It is a hard journey and you should lower your expectations about your skills.
 You may be the best programmer on earth, but in the first few months, your inexperience with screen readers will limit you in creating the most beautiful applications.
 I believe that if you like to code, you can do this.

-This book is meant for people who depend on screen reader and text-to-speach (TTS) technology.
+This book is meant for people who depend on screen reader and text-to-speech (TTS) technology.
 It has useful elements for people with partial sight, but it is mostly meant for people who have little to no vision.
 I believe that how people with partial sight use technology comes closer to how a visual person would use technology.
 If you come from a sighted world and now depend on TTS, programming is way harder dan working with magnifications for example.